Arbeit-Studio/apikit/README.md

 The data expected to be sent as the request body are declared on the `RequestBody` class.
 You can call it anything RequestBody is just the name I choose for the example.

-The data expected to be presente in the response body are declared on the `ResponseBody` class (Again, you may call it anithing).
+The data expected to be presente in the response body are declared on the `ResponseBody` class (Again, you may call it anything).

 The **httpbin.org** tool returns the same payload we send to it on the **json** atribute from the response body.
 That's why our `ResponseBody` defines the json attribute.
 You'll see in a moment.
 For more details on how to use httpbin.org for your tests check out it's documentation.